MITLibraries/dspace-api-python-scripts/README.md

 #### [identifyItemsMissingKeyInCommunity.py](identifyItemsMissingKeyInCommunity.py)

 #### [metadataCollectionsKeysMatrix.py](metadataCollectionsKeysMatrix.py)
-This script creates a matrix containing a count of each time a key appears in each collection in the repository.
+Creates a matrix containing a count of each time a key appears in each collection in the repository.

 #### [metadataOverview.py](metadataOverview.py)
-This script produces several CSV files containing different information about the structure and metadata of the repository:
+Produces several CSV files containing different information about the structure and metadata of the repository:

 |File Name |Description|
 |--------------------------|--------------------------------------------------------------------------|